-A good link building plan will drive an assortment of different kinds of links to your site.
+A good link building plan will drive an assortment of links to your site.
 You should use a similar sort of mind set: creating a variety of different kinds of anchor texts.

 Let me show you the five most common:

-- Exact-match keyword links – These are anchor text that matches the keywords you are trying to optimize.
+- Exact-match keyword links – These are anchor texts that match the keywords you are trying to optimize for.
 For instance, one of the keyword phrases that I could optimize this article for is Panda link building plan.
 The other one could be Penguin link building plan.

-- Partial-match keyword links – It’s important not to over-optimize with exact match keywords, otherwise you can look like you are trying to game the system…and Google may penalize you for that.
-So use partial matches for this blog post could be Panda recovery plan or post-Penguin link strategy.
+- Partial-match keyword links – It’s important not to over-optimize with exact match keywords.
+Otherwise, you might look like you are trying to game the system…and Google may penalize you for that.
+So, use partial matches.
+For this blog post they could be Panda recovery plan or post-Penguin link strategy.